GenialX/leetcode-cpp/2017/08/zigzag-conversion-solution.md

 **Intuition**

 If we want to output the result by reading line by line, we need to know the index of the each character.
-So how to find the specific index sequence of the characters which are read line by line is the what we focus on mainly.
+So how to find the specific index sequence of the characters which are read line by line is what we focus on mainly.

 **Algorithm**